Get

 Image Credit: Nadezhda Nesterova, Shutterstock

-The Christmas cactus is not toxic, but they do have tiny spines that can injure the mouth and irritate the stomach and intestines.
+The Christmas cactus is not toxic to cats, but it has tiny spines that can injure the mouth and irritate the stomach and intestines.
 It’s also highly fibrous, which can cause vomiting and diarrhea.
-This should all resolve within a few hours, but see your vet if the irritation persists.
+This should all resolve within a few hours, but see a vet if the irritation persists.

-Like the poinsettia, it should be okay to have a Christmas cactus in the house, but try to keep it out of your cat’s reach.
+Like the poinsettia, having a Christmas cactus in the house should be okay, but try to keep it out of your cat’s reach.

-If you know for a fact that your cat ate a toxic plant, you should take them to your vet or the closest emergency clinic.
-If you’re not entirely sure what kind of plant it is, bring it with you so your vet will know the source of the problem and thus, how to treat it.
+If you know that your cat ate a toxic plant, you should take them to a vet or the closest emergency clinic.
+If you’re not entirely sure what kind of plant it is, take a photo or bring it with you so the vet will know the source of the problem and, thus, how to treat it.

 Safe Plants for Cats